Tomato Basil Tortellini Salad

 What to Serve with Tortellini Salad

 We usually eat it as a side dish, however – it’s perfect with just about any grilled meat, like chicken, sausage, or steak.
-These Italian flank steak pinwheels or sweet & spicy chicken skewers are perfect!
+These Italian flank steak pinwheels, sweet & spicy chicken skewers, or grilled tahini chicken are perfect ideas!

 No grill?
 No problem.
 Serve it as a side to a crowd paired with these baked roast beef sliders or BBQ slow cooker pulled pork sliders for a fun summer dinner.